Maude Lebois is a partner in the International Arbitration practice.

 - A privately-owned Algerian company in negotiation for the acquisition of shares of an energy company from a private financial services group active in the Middle East, and in an arbitration proceeding initiated in parallel to the negotiation process.

-- Electricité de France (EDF) as Claimant in an UNCITRAL arbitration against the Republic of Hungary.
-The dispute arose from the termination of Power Purchase Agreements put in place during the privatization of the electricity sector.
+- Electricité de France (EDF), Claimant in a UNCITRAL arbitration against the Republic of Hungary.
+The dispute arose from the termination of Power Purchase Agreements put in place during the privatisation of the electricity sector.
 The claims were brought under the Energy Charter Treaty.

-- The Republic of Gabon as Respondent in an ICSID arbitration brought by Participaciones Inversiones Portuarias Sarl (ICSID Case No. ARB/08/17).
-The dispute, which was brought under the Belgium Luxembourg-Gabon bilateral investment treaty, arose out of a concession to manage two Gabonese ports.
+- The Republic of Gabon, Respondent in an ICSID arbitration brought by Participaciones Inversiones Portuarias Sarl (ICSID Case No. ARB/08/17).
+The dispute, which was brought under the Belgium-Luxembourg Economic Union-Gabon bilateral investment treaty, arose out of a concession to manage two Gabonese ports.

 - Algeria’s Fonds National d’Investissement (FNI), a strategic investment fund, on the acquisition of a 51% stake in Omnium Télécom Algérie SpA (“OTA” or “Djezzy”, formerly known as Orascom Télécom Algérie SpA) from Global Telecom Holding (“GTH”), a subsidiary of the VimpelCom group, for a price of $2.643 billion.